Jason Christie, MD, MSCE

 Currently, Dr. Christie has extramural funding to support active research on somatic genetic variation, gene expression, and protein biomarkers in the etiology and pathogenesis of acute lung injury in the transplant, sepsis, and trauma populations.
 His research brings together clinicians, basic scientists, epidemiologists, and statisticians to build multidisciplinary studies of acute lung injury research.

-Dr. Christie is the founder of the lung transplant outcomes group (LTOG), which is a multicentered cohort study the etiology and pathogenesis of acute lung injury following lung transplantation (termed primary graft dysfunction).
+Dr. Christie is the founder of the lung transplant outcomes group (LTOG), which is a multicentered cohort study on the etiology and pathogenesis of acute lung injury following lung transplantation (termed primary graft dysfunction).
 His research focuses on the role of oxidative stress, coagulation/fibrinolysis, inflammatory and innate immune pathways in primary graft dysfunction.
-This line of research is funded by three R01 grants from NHLBI, one focusing on genetic risks, and a second focusing on plasma protein biomarkers as risk factors for primary graft dysfunction.
-The third R01 is in close collaboration with Dr. David Wilkes, and focuses on the role of autoimmunity to type V collagen in primary graft dysfunction pathogenesis.
-In addition, he is a project leader in the Clinical Trials in Organ Transplantation consortium, funded through NIH.
-The goals of this project are to test the association between inflammatory gene mRNA expression in the donor and acute lung injury following the lung transplantation, as well as link early mRNA profiles with acute rejection occurring during the first year.
-Furthermore, Dr. Christie is the Associate Medical Director of the UNOS/ISHLT lung transplant registry, and primarily authors the registry report each year.
+This line of research is funded by multiple R01 grants from NHLBI, focusing on genetic risks, clinical on plasma protein biomarkers as risk factors for primary graft dysfunction.
+One R01 is in close collaboration with Dr. David Wilkes, and focuses on the role of autoimmunity to type V collagen in primary graft dysfunction pathogenesis.

-Meyer NJ, Li M, Feng R, Bradfield J, Gallop R, Bellamy S, Fuchs BD, Lanken PN, Albelda SM, Rushefski M, Aplenc R, Abramova E, Atochina-Vasserman EN, Beers MF, Calfee CS, Cohen MJ, Pittet JF, Christiani DC, O'Keefe GE, Ware LB, May AK, Wurfel MM, Hakonarson H,and Christie JD: ANGPT2 Genetic Variant Is Associated with Trauma-Associated Acute Lung Injury and Altered Plasma Angiopoietin-2 Isoform Ratio.
-American Journal of Respiratory and Critical Care Medicine Page: In Press, Jan 2011
+Meyer NJ, Li M, Feng R, Bradfield J, Gallop R, Bellamy S, Fuchs BD, Lanken PN, Albelda SM, Rushefski M, Aplenc R, Abramova E, Atochina-Vasserman EN, Beers MF, Calfee CS, Cohen MJ, Pittet JF, Christiani DC, O'Keefe GE, Ware LB, May AK, Wurfel MM, Hakonarson H, and Christie JD: ANGPT2 Genetic Variant Is Associated with Trauma-Associated Acute Lung Injury and Altered Plasma Angiopoietin-2 Isoform Ratio.
+Am J Respir Crit Care Med 183: 1344-1353, May 2011.
+PMCID: PMC3114062.

 Thabut G, Christie JD, Ravaud P, Castier Y, Dauriat G, Jebrak G, Fournier M, Lesèche G, Porcher R, Mal H: Survival after bilateral versus single lung transplantation for patients with idiopathic pulmonary fibrosis.
 Annals of Internal Medicine 151: 767-774, Dec 2009